Ban-Brian/Portfolio/README.md

 Some of this and some of that.
 Some elegant Leet code solves and some side projects.
-A lot of the work is chalked out but is available upon request because it invovles some on going research with the lab.
+A lot of the work is chalked out but is available upon request because it involves some ongoing research with the lab.